Tatianaharvey/Library/README.md

-📝 Description
+📝 Description:
  Vanilla JS Library project I made from the Odin Project Curriculum.

-💡 Features
+💡 Features:
-Form as a popup modal
+- Popup form to add books
-Add books to a library list.
+- Books are added to a library list.
-Stats of books read, books unread, and total books.
+- Stats shown of books read, books unread, and total books.
-Remove books from book list
+- Remove books from library list
-Change books to read or unread on list.
+- Change books to read or unread on list.

-🛠️ Built with
+🛠️ Built with:
 - HTML
 - CSS
 - JavaScript